 The Cops' Military Toys Aren't Just for Catching Terrorists

-A SWAT tank parked in the Boston Common on April 16, 2013.
-Photo via Flickr user Vjeran Pavic
+A SWAT tank parked in the Boston Commons on April 16, 2013.
+Photo via Flickr user Vjeran Pavic.

 The lockdown was something new.
 Not serial killers, not cop-killing cop Christopher Dorner’s LA rampage, not even 9/11 shut down a city like this.
 Still, Bostonians seemed fine with staying inside for the most part.
-Cops found their guy relatively quickly, and the city partied in the streets afterward.
+Cops found their guy relatively quickly and the city partied in the streets afterwards.
 During the manhunt, a tough-looking officer even brought two gallons of milk to a family with young children, serving as a perfect meme to refute any accusations of jackbooted thuggery.
-Even some normally antipolice libertarians urged restraint in reacting to the manhunt.
+Even some normally anti-police libertarians urged restraint in reacting to the manhunt.

-Sometimes the body armor, vehicles, weapons, and high-quality spying equipment that make these raids easier are underwritten by the Department of Homeland Security.
+Sometimes the body armour, vehicles, weapons and high-quality spying equipment that make these raids easier are underwritten by the Department of Homeland Security.
 The DHS has spent $7 billion over the last decade on war toys to be used on America’s streets.
 (There is no reason why those grants might not be eventually offered for domestic drones as well.
-Boston Police Commissioner Edward F. Davis has already suggested the city increase the number of surveillance cameras in the city and have drones patrol next year’s marathon.)
+Boston police commissioner Edward F. Davis has already suggested the city increase the number of surveillance cameras in the city, and have drones patrol next year’s marathon.)

-Contrary to popular belief, it’s not 9/11 that militarized police.
-The march toward cops who look and behave like soldiers occupying a hostile country started in the 80s.
-Richard Nixon declared a war on drugs, but it wasn’t until Ronald Reagan that it was decided that the conflict should involve real weapons of war.
-In the past 11 years, terrorism has been the excuse for all manner of police and security-state maneuvering, but it’s all part of the same drive toward giving law enforcement broader powers—supposed terrorism-fighting tools like “sneak and peek warrants” are used today to go after drug offenders.
+Contrary to popular belief, it’s not 9/11 that militarised police.
+The march towards cops who look and behave like soldiers occupying a hostile country started in the 80s.
+Richard Nixon declared war on drugs but it wasn’t until Ronald Reagan that it was decided that the conflict should involve real weapons of war.
+In the past 11 years, terrorism has been the excuse for all manner of police and security state maneouvering, but it’s all part of the same drive towards giving law enforcement broader powers – supposed terrorism-fighting tools like “sneak and peek warrants” are used today to go after drug offenders.

 Those who are confident that the cops did the right thing in Boston are allowed their opinions.
-But they must remember that SWAT teams are not kept behind a glass that says “Break in Case of Terrorism.”
-Heavily armed cops are present at G-20 summits and political conventions; they are employed to look for immigrants or raid places where cockfighting or gambling is suspected.
-And in spite of rumors of the drug war’s demise, cops are still looking to fight that war.
+But they must remember that SWAT teams are not kept behind a glass that says “break in case of terrorism”.
+Heavily-armed cops are present at G-20 summits and political conventions; they are employed to look for immigrants or raid places where cockfighting or gambling is suspected of going on.
+And in spite of rumours of the drug war’s demise, cops are still fighting that war.
 The tired phrase “new normal” absolutely applies to the officers seen in the streets (and on the roofs) of Boston in the last week.
-And if America is always on high alert, always ready to send militarized police after any enemy, then what happened in Boston wasn’t an aberration; it was a look at law enforcement’s new face.
+And if America is always on high alert, always ready to send militarised police after any enemy, then what happened in Boston wasn’t an aberration; it was a look at law enforcement’s new face.

 More on the Boston Bombing: